SallySoul/regexc/README.md

 brew install swi-prolog
 ```

-To run the documenation server you should be in the `src` directory.
+To run the documenation server, use the make target.

 ```
-cd src
-swipl -f documentation_server.pl
+$ make doc_server
 ```

+This will launch a swipl instance.
+Use the `halt/0` predicate when you want to stop the server.

 While working on the source code, I recomend starting a SWI-Prolog session with that consults the load module.
 Whenever you want to consult your changes, run [make/0](http://www.swi-prolog.org/pldoc/doc_for?object=make/0).